Tekukkor intertidal with the “seawall” girls 23 Dec 2011

 The Hantu Blogger speaks!
 26 Nov 2011

-Posted by cat64fish in Land-lubber.add a comment
+Posted by cat64fish in Land-lubber stories.

 Debby Ng, the Hantu Blogger, spoke today at the National Geographic Store (Singapore) on her pet topic – diving at Pulau Hantu!
 The 50-plus crowd were enthralled by the images taken from Singapore’s favourite dive spot, as Debby recalled encounters with nudibranchs, sea stars, turtles, sea snakes and all manner of creatures.
 One enthusiastic youngster (he must have been about 10) even asked how to get to Hantu on his on!